If you're one of the millions of people in the US suffering from constipation, you may be at risk for chronic kidney disease (CKD).

 Yes, there is a link between constipation and an increased risk of infection in CKD patients.
 When constipation occurs, stool can remain in the intestines for an extended period, providing an environment for bacteria to grow and multiply.

 This bacterial overgrowth can potentially lead to infections, such as urinary tract infections (UTIs).
-Additionally, constipation can cause incomplete evacuation of the bowels, increasing the likelihood of fecal contamination and subsequent infections.
+Constipation can cause incomplete evacuation of the bowels, increasing the likelihood of fecal contamination and subsequent infections.

 It is essential to manage constipation effectively through dietary interventions, adequate hydration, and, if necessary, appropriate medical treatments to minimize the risk of infections and maintain overall health in CKD patients.